Financial Aid – Applying for Aid

 STEP 2: YOUR FINANCIAL AID AWARD

-New Students: You will receive your award notification by mail, in the form of a paper letter.
-Lourdes Financial Aid typically begins packaging new students with aid at the end of February or beginning of March each year.
+Newly Accepted Students: You will receive your award notification by mail, in the form of a paper letter.
+Lourdes Financial Aid typically begins packaging new students with aid in mid-November.

 Continuing Students: All award notifications will go through your Lourdes email, directing you to view your award on your Web Self Service account.

-Enrollment: Lourdes packages every student based on full-time enrollment, unless we receive your FAFSA after a semester’s freeze date has passed.
+Enrollment: Lourdes packages every student based on full-time enrollment in the spring semester for the following academic year.
+Unless we receive your FAFSA after a semester’s freeze date has passed.
 If you are not going to attend full-time, contact the Financial Aid Office, and we will adjust your aid accordingly.
 Please NOTE: financial aid must be adjusted for changes in enrollment.
 If your award does not match your enrollment, your aid will be adjusted based on your credit hours at the freeze date.

 Summer Semester Financial Aid: You can receive financial aid if you are attending summer semester.
 If you are enrolled in summer classes when we receive your FAFSA, we will automatically include summer aid on your award.
 If you are not enrolled when we receive your FAFSA, contact the Financial Aid Office, and we will adjust your aid to include summer semester.